wd/hugo-fabric/README.md

     addthis_profile_id = "wd"
 ```

+# Code highlight

+If you want to change to your favourite highlight style, just download the css file and replace `themes/hugo-fabric/static/css/hljs.css`.

 # Archive support

 Create a new file `hugo new archives.md`, and edit this file, add the following line in front matter.